realA10001986/Time-Circuits-Display/README.md

 If you want your TCD to display messages as described above, you also need to specify the topic in the respective field.

-If you want your TCD to publish messages to bttf/tcd/pub, check the respective option.
+If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about the timetravel), check the respective option.

-Limitations: Protocol 3.1.1, no encryption, maximum message length 255 characters.
+Limitations: MQTT Protocol version 3.1.1; no encryption; maximum message length 255 characters.
+Note that using HA/MQTT will disable WiFi power saving (as described below).

 ## WiFi power saving features